Seeed-Studio/wiki-documents/docs/Network/SenseCAP_Network/SenseCAP_M2_Data_Only-Helium_gateway/SenseCAP_M2_Data_Only_Quick_Start.md

 **Step 3: Helium Hotspot Onboarding and Assert Location**
 =========================================================

-*   Add the Hotspot to Helium Network
+*   Add the Hotspot to the Helium Network

-Please follow the App instruction to add the hotspot to Helium Network.
+Please follow the App instructions to add the hotspot to Helium Network.

-**NOTE**: Please note that the onboarding fees are NOT included in the product.
-A $10 onboarding fee and a $5 location asserting fee will be deducted by users' wallets to onboard.
-Please make sure you have enough Helium Data Credit in the Wallet when you proceed with the onboarding process.
+**NOTE**: Please note that the onboarding and location assertion fees are NOT included in the product.
+You will need 1,000,000 Helium Data Credits ($10) for the onboarding fee and 500,000 Helium Data Credits ($5) for the location asserting fee in your wallet.
+You will need to swap Helium HNT for Credits within the Helium Wallet to obtain the Data Credits and these will be deducted automatically onboard.
+Please make sure you have enough Helium Data Credit in the Wallet before you proceed with the onboarding process.

 *   Assert Hotspot Location

-Please follow the App instruction, choose the actual placement location on the map, and assert the location.
+Please follow the App instructions, choose the actual placement location on the map, and assert the location.

 * * *